whblondeau/memoria-interna/stories/the-borax-road-affair/the-borax-road-affair.md

 She let her _imtir_ become manifest to her thought and perception as she looked around the Hall.
 The Hall itself grew taller and more beautiful, with strange filmed shadows blowing at its edges like draperies, opening above to a pulsating night sky in whose depths glimmered constellations, starscapes of the imagination that Zemena alone had ever seen.
 The seated guests and the standing servitors and guards shone in the real light of cressets and lamps, and to Zemena&#8217;s sight they shone in lights cast from no source, that illuminated them as amazing constructs, each person a landscape of metaphor and memory.

 The servitors and work slaves exhibited, to Zemena&#8217;s inner eye, little more than the knowledge of their breeding.
 They had little else of interest about them: competent and placid, human stock bred to less than Humano potential.
-The Hounds seemed greater of frame, stooped and gaunt, remorseless animals of war and and the chase, moving from terrible stillness to terrible stillness.
+The Hounds seemed distorted, stooped and gaunt, remorseless animals of war and and the chase, moving from terrible stillness to terrible stillness.
 The Companions were wrapped in auras of allure and sensitivity, their attention palpably bent to discerning the mood and affect of their assigned guests.
 All seemed to show, if she looked carefully, attenuating throngs of ancestral ghosts trailing out behind: signatures of Zemena&#8217;s prodigious memory for the bloodlines.

 The Humanos of Cass Merides, and some of the guests, all had such ghosts, for she was Breedmistress of the Humanos as well as the slaves.
 Whatever she knew, from written records or from tales of the past, she held in her _imtir_.
 Her inner gaze dwelt with brief fondness on one of her favorite ghosts: Asturias of Cass Esteza, Carnente&#8217;s maternal great-grandfather.
 Asturias, dressed in the somber finery of a century ago, lifted his eyes to Zemena and winked, a small smile tugging at the corner of his mouth.
 Zemena, pleased and more than a little surprised, would have blushed had her Humano control been less.

 _Seduced by a ghost,_ she snorted to herself.
 The dangers of such entanglements were well understood.
 She should perhaps spend a few nights with a Companion.

+Carnente herself burned bright in Zemena's vision.
 Such of Carnente&#8217;s _imtir_ as Zemena had been able to understand, or guess, floated in the air around her, and seemed good and well-shaped. _We live and walk alone, all of us.
 We know so little of one another, studying half-guessed fabrications._

 _&#8220;Our son,&#8221;_ rumbled Greguru&#8217;s ghost softly at her side. _&#8220;He looks well, doesn&#8217;t he?&#8221;_

 Corro sat at ease yet with perfect poise and bearing, just as she&#8217;d seen him in the saddle or the Arena.
 Here, as master of the Hall and the Cass, his power and worth seemed evident as seldom before.
 His face was angular and mobile, his glance keen; he spoke well, with grave courtesy, hard-won wisdom, and rueful merriment.
 He&#8217;d chosen, for the evening, a pearl-gray shirt and trousers of black trimmed in rust and azure piping: _a subtle statement of subtlety_, Zemena thought wryly.
+Corro conversed comfortably with Dun Heitor, who was revealed as a powerful and deadly figure, a titan of Humano Potential: honest and lethal, laced with occasional glimmers.

 The Ambassador sat with old doctor Garseyo and the Tonor&oacute;no surveyor.
 She was without question brilliant and formidable, and had this day brought astonishing gifts to the warring Casas; but something about her troubled Zemena.